coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 targeting the shield you are holding.
 You cannot bash with a tower shield, nor can you use your shield hand for anything else.

-When employing a tower shield in combat, you take a --2 penalty on attack rolls because of the shield's encumbrance.
+When employing a tower shield in combat, you take a –2 penalty on attack rolls because of the shield’s encumbrance.

 **Shield Spikes:** When added to your shield, these spikes turn it into a martial piercing weapon that increases the damage dealt by a shield bash as if the shield were designed for a creature one size category larger than you.
-You can't put spikes on a buckler or a tower shield.
+You can’t put spikes on a buckler or a tower shield.
 Otherwise, attacking with a spiked shield is like making a shield bash attack (see above).